techmatlock/techmatlock/README.md

 <h1 align="center">Hi 👋, I'm Mark</h1>
 <h3 align="center">A passionate Systems Engineer from Anaheim, California</h3>

 <p>My background includes 4+ years of professional IT experience, with the most recent 2 years as a Systems Engineer.
+I decided to pivot my career into coding after discovering a love for building websites and constantly challenging myself with creating serverless applications.
 When I'm not working I enjoy cooking, hiking and watching tv shows.</p>

 📫 How to reach me **techmatlock@gmail.com**